 Air pilot examiners

 You must provide proof that an authorized training organization has invited you.
-They must be based in the United Kingdom and governed by the United Kingdom Civil Aviation Authority.<
+They must be based in the United Kingdom and governed by the UK Civil Aviation Authority.

 You are required to provide proof that you are a qualified attorney, such as a certificate of practice or an equivalent document.